mmagnus/rna-tools/README.md

   -h, --help            show this help message and exit -r, --report          get report
   -c, --clean           get clean structure
+  --is_pdb              check if a file is in the pdb format --is_nmr              check if a file is NMR-style multiple model pdb --un_nmr              Split NMR-style multiple model pdb files into
+                        individual models [biopython]
   --orgmode             get a structure in org-mode format <sick!>
   --get_chain GET_CHAIN
                         get chain, .e.g A